kyleniemeyer/kyleniemeyer.com/index.markdown

 My day job is as an [Assistant Professor, Senior Research,](/work) in mechanical engineering at [Oregon State University](http://oregonstate.edu/), in the [School of Mechanical, Industrial, and Manufacturing Engineering](http://mime.oregonstate.edu).

 My research to-date has focused on developing methods to ease the integration of detailed and accurate chemistry in combustion modeling.
 Some of the strategies I've explored include chemical mechanism simplification and the use of graphics hardware (GPU computing) to accelerate reactive flow calculations.
-I'm also interested in developing new numerical methods that will allow us to better simulate all sorts of physical phenomena, including combustion, liquid sprays and droplet atomization, and the interaction of fluids with solid structures.
+I'm also interested in developing new numerical methods that will allow us to better simulate all sorts of physical phenomena, including combustion,  turbulence-chemistry interactions, and the interaction of fluids with solid structures.

 See my [publications](/work/pubs) page for my journal and conference papers, as well as my master's thesis and doctoral dissertation.